 Jenny is admitted as a Barrister and Solicitor in the Supreme Court of South Australia and the High Court of Australia.
-She holds a current unrestricted practising certificate.

 2018 Law Foundation of South Australia Research Grant